The L&Q Group Board oversees all aspects of work carried out by the L&Q Group. The board is made up of individuals from

 Rajiv holds other non-executive directorships and previously held senior positions at Santander and Axa Investment Managers.
 He is a Chartered Accountant and Licensed Insolvency Practitioner, a Fellow of the Chartered Institute of Securities and Investment and a Fellow of the Association of Business Recovery Professionals.

 Rajiv has recently joined the L&Q Group Board.

 Fayann has been an L&Q resident for more than 20 years and an involved resident for over 15 years.
-She is currently chair of Resident Services Group, Chair of the South Neighbourhood Committee, Deputy Chair of the Customer Experience Committee and member of the Audit and Risk Committee.
+Fayann is currently chair of Resident Services Group, Chair of the South Neighbourhood Committee, Deputy Chair of the Customer Experience Committee and member of the Audit and Risk Committee.

 Fayann is passionate about resident involvement and is a firm believer in the value of effective resident involvement to both improve services and hold L&Q to account.
 Over the years she has been a member of the Resident Involvement Group, a chair of a Neighbourhood Committee, chair of L&Q Resident Board, Chair or L&Q’s Complaints Panel and been involved in the planning and facilitation of the Resident Conference.

 Fayann has many years experience working on IT and Resource management projects for global law firms and investment banks.
 In her spare time she is a keen ceramic artist and plant lover.

 Fayann has recently joined the L&Q Group Board.